compucorp/uk.co.compucorp.civicrm.giftaid/docs/api.md

 - `given_date` (string): Declaration given date - if not set defaults to existing date or start_date or contact created_date.
 - `source` (string): Source text if existing declaration source text is empty.
 - `has_start_date` (bool): Existing declaration has start date?
 Choose whether to update declarations which have/have not a start_date set.
 This is useful for updating ones with a start_date differently to ones without (eg. adding different source text).

+### Ensure Data Structures
+**WARNING: This will make changes to custom fields, option groups, profiles without asking and may lead to data loss!
+Always run on a test site first**.

+`GiftAid.Ensuredatastructures` - API to validate and update data structures (custom fields, option groups, profiles) required by the GiftAid extension.

+This should be done automatically by the extension upgrader but if necessary you can use this API to do so.